City Council approves numerous requests

-During Tuesday’s meeting of the Picayune City Council, the council approved numerous requests.
+During Tuesday’s meeting of the Picayune City Council, the council received and approved some very important requests on a temporary appointment and the advertisement for bids for the new fire station.